MenuDocs/erela.js/README.md

       host: "localhost", // Optional if Lavalink is local
       port: 2333, // Optional if Lavalink is set to default
-      password: "youshallnotpass", // Optional if Lavalink is set to default
+      password: "youshallnotpass", // Optional if Lavalink is set to default },
-      secure: false, // Uses HTTPS and WSS if enabled },
   ],
-  // Auto plays tracks after one ends, defaults to "false".
-  autoPlay: true,
   // A send method to send data to the Discord WebSocket using your library.
   // Getting the shard for the guild and sending the data to the WebSocket. send(id, payload) {